Karencheenn/karencheenn/README.md

 - I'm an undergraduate computer engineering student at **McGill University** with a **minor in Applied AI**
 - I love combining **hardware & software** to build intelligent systems
-- Fun fact: I get super excited when building robots that move and think!

 ---